ToyoshiMorioka/ofxTET/README.md

 ofxTET
 ======

-Openframeworks addon for The Eye Tribe. json parser is jsonxx.
+Openframeworks addon for The Eye Tribe.
+Json parser is jsonxx.
 <https://github.com/hjiang/jsonxx>

-##Enviroment
+## Enviroment
 This code was developed at oF v.0.8.4 / osx 10.9.5.

-##Need other Addons
+## Need other Addons
-*ofxNetwork
+* ofxNetwork

 ## The EyeTribe
 look here.